sahanakowshik/Legends_of_valor/README.md

 13. Spirit: Class to create an instance of a spirit.
 14. Cell: An abstract class that holds attributes to create a cell.
 15. CellFactory: Used to implement the factory pattern to create a map using cells.
-16. SafeCell: Class to create a safe/common cell.
+16. PlainCell: Class to create a plain cell.
-17. MarketCell: Class to create a market cell.
+17. NexusCell: Class to create a nexus cell.
 18. InaccessibleCell: Class to create an inaccessible cell.
+19. CaveCell: Class to create a cave cell.
+20. BushCell: Class to create a bush cell.
+21. KoulouCell: Class to create a koulou cell.
-19. Board: An abstract class that holds attributes and functions common to all RPG games.
+22. Board: An abstract class that holds attributes and functions common to all RPG games.
-20. LegendsBoard: Class to create a map/board.
+23. ValorBoard: Class to create a map/board.
 Contains methods to create boards, add players and move them.
-21. Market: Class to create a market.
+24. Market: Class to create a market.
 Has methods to create and display all market items, and buy/sell items.
-22. MarketItems: An abstract class that holds common attributes to all items.
+25. MarketItems: An abstract class that holds common attributes to all items.
-23. Armory: Class to create armories.
+26. Armory: Class to create armories.
-24. Weaponry: Class to create weapons.
+27. Weaponry: Class to create weapons.
-25. Potions: Class to create potions.
+28. Potions: Class to create potions.
-26. Spell: An abstract class that holds common attributes to all spells.
+29. Spell: An abstract class that holds common attributes to all spells.
-27. FireSpell: Class to create a fire spell.
+30. FireSpell: Class to create a fire spell.
-28. IceSpell: Class to create an ice spell.
+31. IceSpell: Class to create an ice spell.
-29. LightningSpell: Class to create a lightning spell.
+32. LightningSpell: Class to create a lightning spell.

 ***Interfaces***
 1. Game: Stores common attributes to all games.